densify-dev/container-data-collection/single-cluster/config/README.md

 # Configuration

-Use this [config.properties](https://github.com/densify-dev/container-config/blob/main/examples/config.properties) file or this [config.yaml](https://github.com/densify-dev/container-config/blob/main/examples/config.yaml) file (with a single cluster with no identifiers) as a template.
+Use this [config.yaml](https://github.com/densify-dev/container-config/blob/main/examples/config.yaml) file (with a single cluster with no identifiers) as a template.

+> **_NOTE:_**  V4 of Densify Container Data Collection is backwards-compatible and has full support for the **properties** format of the config map of versions 1-3.
+However, new features introduced in V4 are configurable using **yaml** format only, and new config maps should be created only using **yaml** format.
+The **properties** format will be removed in a feature release.

-# Configuration Variables
+## Configuration Variables

 The following tables provide the parameter names and default values for the variables used to configure the data forwarder.

 The order of precedence is: command line flags, environment variables, config file (typically provided as a config map).

-## Variable Names Data Collection
+### Variable Names Data Collection

 As of version 4.0.0, for data collection the same parameter name is used for all three configuration sources (for environment variables in CAPS).